 Speaking of hiking, the nearby Appalachian Trail presents excellent walks.
 Head south into Brown Mountain Creek to find historic homesteads.
 To the north stands Mount Pleasant Scenic Area with meadows and eye-popping vistas.
 Waterfall lovers can drive to Statons Creek Falls or make a short walk to Panther Falls.
 Enjoy Saint Marys Falls, rambling through wilderness on the way.
 Nearby Crabtree Falls lays claims to being Virginia’s highest cataract.

 Whitewater enthusiasts can ply the Maury River, which flows through both Lexington and Buena Vista.
 The Maury presents paddles of varied difficulties, as well as smallmouth bass and trout fishing.
 Numerous access points make this river more viable.
 The nearby James River avails additional paddling opportunities with a year-round paddling season.
-Outfitters are situated on the James.

 WAYNESBORO

-Well located where the south end of Shenandoah National Park meets the Blue Ridge Parkway, Waynesboro is a prime mountain road trip destination.
+Well-located where the south end of Shenandoah National Park meets the Blue Ridge Parkway, Waynesboro is a prime mountain road trip destination.
 Visitors driving can easily access 105 miles of Shenandoah’s Skyline Drive scenic motorway, or head south and tool along 216 miles of Virginia Blue Ridge Parkway.

 LURAY

 Tour Shenandoah National Park, a Virginia treasure.
 Tool along Skyline Drive, stopping at viewpoints and hiking to others, such as Hawksbill, the highest point in Shenandoah with 360-degree panoramas.
-My favorite vista in the entire park – Marys Rock, presents a stellar view overlooking Luray and the Shenandoah Valley as well as Massanutten Mountain.
+My favorite vista in the entire park, Mary's Rock, presents a stellar view overlooking Luray and the Shenandoah Valley as well as Massanutten Mountain.
 Stop at Big Meadows and enjoy the informative visitor center.
 Two lodges within the national park make convenient overnighting for the Shenandoah National Park enthusiast.

 Paddle and fish the South Fork Shenandoah River.
 The river is doable by novice paddlers in kayaks or canoes, even tubers.
 Massanutten Mountain flanks the west side of Luray and avails additional remote hiking and mountain biking trails.
 Check out historic Camp Roosevelt, the very first Civilian Conservation Corps Camp in the nation.